underscoreio/underscoreio/src/_posts/2019-12-12-tut-to-mdoc.md

 This kind of hidden validation is another trick worth having to hand.
 It doesn't come up often, best if you don't need to do it, but great that you can.

+_Update 27 Dec 2019: mdoc now has a [nest modifier] which is just perfect for this case._

 # Summary